joshuabdixon/Clustering-Customer-Segmentation/README.md

 ## Files in This Repository
 - **Customer Segmentation with Clustering.ipynb:** The Jupyter Notebook containing the full analysis, including data preprocessing, clustering, and visualisation.
+- **Customer Segmentation with Clustering - Summary Report.pdf:** A concise report summarising the methodology, key insights, and recommendations for marketing strategies.
 - **LICENSE:** The license file for the project.
 - *Note:* The raw data is not included to ensure compliance with data privacy standards.

 ## Usage
-Open the `Customer Segmentation with Clustering.ipynb` notebook to explore the full analysis, which includes data processing, clustering, and customer segmentation insights.
+Open the `Customer Segmentation with Clustering.ipynb` notebook to explore the full analysis, including data processing, clustering, and customer segmentation insights.
+Refer to the summary report for an overview of the findings and recommendations.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.